BaGreal2/gravitation-particles/README.md

 - In `consts.rs` you can adjust window and world resolution as well as some other params

-- In `main.rs` you can create "galaxies" using the `create_galaxy()` function or bu just inserting particles into particles vector
+- In `main.rs` you can create "galaxies" using the `create_galaxy()` function or by just inserting particles into particles vector

 - After program is in run, you can see fps in the window title